jjwils/wordpress_cdk_fargate_python/README.md

 # Wordpress CDK using Fargate and Aurora RDS DB and EFS python Construct

+##  EFS is essential for Persistence of Wordpress Themes and Plugins

+If wordpress tasks are restarted then without an EFS mount Wordpress loses its configuration around themes and plugins.
+Note other stuff such as posts ans users etc is persisted in the DB.

 ## Fargate and EFS Mount Banana Skin

-Note unless you take care of IAM and POSIX permissions in the EFS the Fargate task will bot be able to mount the EFS.
+Note unless you take care of IAM and POSIX permissions in the EFS the Fargate task will not be able to mount the EFS.

 See here for explanation https://aws.amazon.com/blogs/containers/developers-guide-to-using-amazon-efs-with-amazon-ecs-and-aws-fargate-part-2/#:%7E:text=POSIX%20permissions